jaegertracing/jaeger/docs/deployment.md

 Collectors require almost no configuration except for the location of Cassandra cluster.
 All configuration parameters can be provided via command line options.
+At default settings the collector exposes the following ports: `14267 14268`.

 ```go
 go run ./cmd/collector/main.go -h